 – TIP –

 If you don’t want to walk back all the way, there is a boat service between Punta Chiappa and Camogli.
 However, there are only a few routes during the day.
 Furthermore, the service can be disrupted depending on the sea conditions.
-If you envisage hiking only one way, the best is to take the boat first and then walk back to Camogli.
+If you envisage hiking only one way, it’s better to take the boat first and then walk back to Camogli.

 About halfway, you’ll pass on your left a house that I particularly like, because there are always plenty of cats peacefully sitting outside, curiously looking at you.